-1 "Standard loans" refers to traditional loans for amounts up to \$50,000, enrolled by eight credit union lenders participating in GoGreen Home (as of 6/30/22).
-These 2,117 projects include 250 projects that contained decarbonization/fuel switching measures, which are reported on in their own section.
-The average size of a standard loan during the reporting period was roughly \$17,200.
+&lt;sup>1 "Standard loans" refers to traditional loans for amounts up to \$50,000, enrolled by eight credit union lenders participating in GoGreen Home (as of 12/31/22).
+These 2,800 projects include 406 projects that contained decarbonization/fuel switching measures, which are reported on in their own section.
+The average size of a standard loan during the reporting period was roughly \$17,500.

-2 "Marketplace microloans" refers to loans offered at point-of-sale for appliance purchases via the SoCalGas online utility marketplace for amounts up to \$5,000, enrolled by one fintech lender participating in GoGreen Home (as of 6/30/22).
+&lt;sup>2 "Marketplace microloans" refers to loans offered at point-of-sale for appliance purchases via the SoCalGas online utility marketplace for amounts up to \$5,000, enrolled by one fintech lender participating in GoGreen Home (as of 12/31/22).
 The average size of a marketplace microloan during the reporting period was roughly \$1,460.
-New marketplace microloan enrollments were paused in June 2022 and are expected to begin again later this year.
+New marketplace microloan enrollments were paused in June 2022 and resumed in March 2023.

-3 In August 2021, through Decision 21-08-006, the California Public Utilities Commission required that CAEATFA begin reporting on "annual estimated energy savings from installed measures funded through CHEEF programs."
+&lt;sup>3 In August 2021, through Decision 21-08-006, the California Public Utilities Commission required that CAEATFA begin reporting on "annual estimated energy savings from installed measures funded through CHEEF programs."
 Reporting for GoGreen Business will begin after loan volume has increased.

-4 Definitions are based on the "Energy Efficiency Over Time: Measuring and Valuing Lifetime Energy Savings in Policy and Planning" report from the American Council for an Energy-Efficient Economy.
+&lt;sup>4 Definitions are based on the "Energy Efficiency Over Time: Measuring and Valuing Lifetime Energy Savings in Policy and Planning" report from the American Council for an Energy-Efficient Economy.
 "Total annual savings" evaluates the savings in a particular year from measures installed in that year, plus the savings persisting from measures installed in prior years.